 The History of the 4th of July

 In 1776, on July 4, thirteen colonies first claimed independence from England.
-This historical event4th of July led to the formation of the United States of America.
+This historical event led to the formation of the United States of America.
 These days, Americans celebrate the 4th of July each year.
 This is now known as Independence Day.
 In that summer of 1776, when the 13 colonies convened in Philadelphia, the conflict between Great Britain and colonies was already a year old.

 The colony representative had gathered earlier in the summer to work out the details of the declaration of independence from the British.
 In the Pennsylvania State House on June 7, Richard Henry Lee from Virginia presented a resolution that stated: